ovigia/viriato/rss.md

  * http://doubtfulnews.com/feed/ "out of the box"
  * http://robschannel.com/feed "out of the box"
  * http://drmsh.com/feed/ "out of the box"
+ * https://vigilantcitizen.com/feed/ "out of the box"
+ * https://qanonposts.com/ "out of the box"

 #### cgwhoax
  * https://wattsupwiththat.com/feed/ "cgwhoax"